-Reservoir model is good with a KGE' of 0.7 for discharge (Table 4) and 0.75 for water level (Fig. 5).
+The reservoir model is good, with a KGE' of 0.7 for discharge (Table 4) and 0.75 for water level (Fig. 5).
 However, the model fails to reproduce the observed discharge for several months for the period between September 2020 and March 2020 (Fig. 4c).
-During dry periods, there is a too high deficit in the lower reservoirs, leading to a strong delay in the spring response when fresh precipitation occur - the C reservoir having to be replenished beforehand.
-The model is balanced and accurate on shape and timing (r=0.88), but overestimates variability (γ =1.15) and underestimates volume (β =0.77).
-The model is decent on high flows, but has poor variability (γ =1.46) and shape and timing (γ =0.68), and also underestimates volume (γ =0.78).
-On low flows, the model has too much variability (γ =1.37) and middling shape and timing (γ =0.76).
-The piezometric levels are satisfactory when the spring is flowing (greater than 65 m asl), but lose accuracy during dry periods.

-The model could not reproduce the changes in flow dynamics at 46 m asl (August 2019, August 2020, Fig. 5).
-Also, the draining of the aquifer seems to be simulated slower than observed (July 2018, July 2019), which can be a result of the model trying to fit the aforementioned periods during calibration.
+During dry periods, there is a too high deficit in the lower reservoirs, leading to a strong delay in the spring response when fresh precipitation occurs - the C reservoir having to be replenished beforehand.
+The model is balanced and accurate in shape and timing (r = 0.88) but overestimates variability ($\gamma = 1.15$) and underestimates volume (β = 0.77).
+The model is decent in high flows but has poor variability ($\gamma{\rm H}$ = 1.46) and shape and timing ($r{\rm H}$ = 0.68) and also underestimates volume ($\beta{\rm H}$ = 0.78).
+In low flows, the model has too much variability ($\gamma{\rm L}$ = 1.37) and middling shape and timing ($r{\rm L}$ = 0.76).
+The piezometric levels are satisfactory when the spring is flowing (greater than 65 m a.s.l.) but lose accuracy during dry periods.
+The model could not reproduce the changes in flow dynamics at 46 m a.s.l.
+(August 2019, August 2020, Fig. 5).
+Also, the draining of the aquifer seems to be simulated more slowly than observed (July 2018, July 2019), which can be a result of the model trying to fit the aforementioned periods during calibration.

-On both models, the poor overall KGE' value on low/medium flows is probably due to the small occurrences of low discharges (except 0), thus inducing a high error on volume.
-DE is good for both ANN (0.31) and reservoir models (0.35) (Fig. 7c).
+In both models, the poor overall KGE' value in low/medium flows is probably due to the small occurrences of low discharges (except 0), thus inducing a high error in volume.
+DE is good for both the ANN (0.31) and reservoir models (0.35) (Fig. 7c).
 Both models have negative dynamic and constant errors with a higher share of high flows, which highlight an underestimation of the occurrence of high flows.

-The time series is generally characterised by distinct dry periods without any recharge due to the anthropogenic pumping of water into the saturated zone of the aquifer.
-These periods are simulated fairly accurately by both models but ANN model is better at simulating first floods after or during dry periods.
-Several boreholes at the north of the spring showed flow-bearing structures at 50 m asl (Dausse et al., 2019).
-These fast water transfer could explain the rapid increases in observed piezometric level and the reactive spring responses.
+The time series is generally characterized by distinct dry periods without any recharge due to the anthropogenic pumping of water into the saturated zone of the aquifer.
+These periods are simulated fairly accurately by both models, but the ANN model is better at simulating first floods after or during dry periods.
+Several boreholes at the north of the spring showed flow-bearing structures at 50 m a.s.l.
+(Dausse et al., 2019).
+These fast water transfers could explain the rapid increases in observed piezometric level and the reactive spring responses.
 We also suspect an evolution of the carbonate's facies with depth, which could affect the effective porosity of the medium and induce different flow dynamics.
-These aspects are not considered in the reservoir model which results in poor simulations when the water level is below 60 m asl.
+These aspects are not considered in the reservoir model, which results in poor simulations when the water level is below 60 m a.s.l.
 However, this failure provides information on the structure of the aquifer, which is valuable for research.
-On the other hand, ANN model was successful in learning these particular behaviours, especially as it only had a medium learning time of about 8 years.
+On the other hand, the ANN model was successful in learning these particular behaviours, especially as it only had a medium learning time of about 8 years.